Prototypical Graph Contrastive Learning

 \subsection{Graph Representation Learning}

 Traditionally, graph kernels are widely used for learning node and graph representations.
 This common process includes meticulous designs like decomposing graphs into substructures and using kernel functions like the Weisfeiler-Leman graph kernel \cite{shervashidze2011weisfeiler} to measure graph similarity between them.
 However, they usually require non-trivial hand-crafted substructures and domain-specific kernel functions to measure the similarity while yielding inferior performance on downstream tasks, such as node classification and graph classification.
 Moreover, they often suffer from poor scalability \cite{borgwardt2005shortest} and huge memory consumption \cite{kondor2016multiscale} due to some procedures like path extraction and recursive subgraph construction.
 Recently, there has been increasing interest in Graph Neural Network (GNN) approaches for graph representation learning and many GNN variants have been proposed \cite{ramakrishnan2014quantum, kipf2016semi, xu2018powerful}.
-They follow an iterative neighborhood aggregation (or message passing) scheme to capture the structural information within nodes’ neighborhood.
+A general GNN framework involves two key computations for each node at every layer: (1) AGGREGATE operation: aggregating messages from neighborhood; (2) UPDATE operation: updating node representation from its representation in the previous layer and the aggregated messages.
 However, they mainly focus on supervised settings and differ from our unsupervised representation learning.